-- TASKS: Stata 10/11 Tutorial 6 demonstrates how to use Stata to compute maximum likelihood (ML) estimates of probit models for binary dependent variables.
+- TASKS: Stata 12/13 Tutorial 8 demonstrates how to use Stata to compute maximum likelihood (ML) estimates of probit models for binary dependent variables.
 It introduces you to hypothesis testing in probit models, in particular to testing that the marginal index effects (and hence the marginal probability effects) of individual explanatory variables are zero.
 Finally, it demonstrates how to compute the marginal probability effects of both continuous and binary explanatory variables in probit models. - The Stata commands that constitute the primary subject of this tutorial are:

-probit Used to compute ML estimates of probit coefficients in probit models of binary dependent variables. dprobit Used to compute ML estimates of the marginal probability effects of explanatory variables in probit models. test Used after probit estimation to compute Wald tests of linear coefficient equality restrictions on probit coefficients. lincom Used after probit estimation to compute and test the marginal effects of individual explanatory variables.
+probit Used to compute ML estimates of probit coefficients in probit models of binary dependent variables. dprobit Used to compute ML estimates of the marginal probability effects of explanatory variables in probit models. test Used after probit estimation to compute Wald tests of linear coefficient equality restrictions on probit coefficients. lincom Used after probit estimation to compute and test the marginal effects of individual explanatory variables. margins Used after probit estimation to compute estimates of the marginal probability effects of both continuous and categorical (binary) explanatory variables.